Hydraulic Brakes Vs Mechanical Brakes: A Comparison

 How to Maintenace Brakes?

 For mechanical brakes, it is important to regularly check the cables and rods for signs of wear or damage.
-You should also lubricate the components as needed and adjust the brakes to ensure they remain effective.
+You should also lubricate the components and adjust the brakes to ensure they remain effective.
 Additionally, you should inspect the brake pads for signs of wear and replace them if necessary.

 When it comes to maintaining brakes, proper inspection and servicing are key.
 Regular visual inspections can help you identify potential issues before they become more serious.